Fees

 Low Slippage

-Vertex’s trading fee model is competitive with centralized crypto exchange venues – offering cheap trading for takers and zero fees for makers on major pairs like BTC/USDC and ETH/USDC for both spot and perpetuals.
+Vertex’s trading fee model is competitive with centralized crypto exchange venues – offering cheap trading for takers (0.02%) and zero fees for makers across all markets.

 Taker Fees Structure